mdditt2000/kubernetes-1-18/cis 2.0/crd/CustomResource.md

 # Kubernetes 1.18 and Container Ingress Controller using Custom Resource Definitions

 This page is created to document CIS 2.0 and BIG-IP using CRD Alpha.

 ## What are CRDs?
-Custom resources are extensions of the Kubernetes API.
+Custom resources are extensions of the Kubernetes API

 * A resource is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind; for example, the built-in pods resource contains a collection of Pod objects.
 * A custom resource is an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation.
 It represents a customization of a particular Kubernetes installation.
 However, many core Kubernetes functions are now built using custom resources, making Kubernetes more modular.
 * Custom resources can appear and disappear in a running cluster through dynamic registration, and cluster admins can update custom resources independently of the cluster itself.
 Once a custom resource is installed, users can create and access its objects using kubectl, just as they do for built-in resources like Pods.

 ## CIS CRD Schema Validation using OpenAPI